thegeeklab/hugo-geekblog/exampleSite/content/posts/deployments.md

 There are two ways to get Markdown links or images working:

 - Use the absolute path including your subdirectory e.g. `[testlink](/demo/example-site)`
-- Overwrite the HTML base in your site configuration with `geekdocOverwriteHTMLBase = true` and use the relative path e.g. `[testlink](example-site)`
+- Overwrite the HTML base in your site configuration with `geekblogOverwriteHTMLBase = true` and use the relative path e.g. `[testlink](example-site)`

-But there is another special case if you use `geekdocOverwriteHTMLBase = true`.
+But there is another special case if you use `geekblogOverwriteHTMLBase = true`.
 If you use anchors in your Markdown links you have to ensure to always include the page path.
 As an example `[testlink](#some-anchor)` will resolve to `http://localhost/demo/#some-anchor` and not automatically include the current page!